ARY Digital Network: ARY Media Advisory Board

 At the turn of events leading to the emergency in December 2007, Salman Iqbal, CEO of the network announced along with the ARY Digital network committee the establishment of a media advisory board, the purpose of which would be to assess the media coverage (be it news or other programmes) on the network.
 Saying that ARY Digital has been reporting without bias for a while but the recent events ushering the emergency rule and temporary closure of one of the biggest news network Geo TV, ARY Digital required a better unbiased coverage.
 He concluded that an array of government leaders could weigh the coverage presented by the network on the basis of its rationality and coverage so that the media portrayed by the network was in verse with the way Pakistan is supposed to be imaged.
 The board would have seats for 20 members, each focusing on different aspects of media would provide their views on how media should be portrayed.

 Criticism

 For a brief period in 2003, ARY Digital received criticism upon its airing of a prisoner's derogatory comments against the Anti-Terrorism Court (ATC-3) and a video showing balded young girls behind bars begging for mercy.
 The contempt of court proceedings against the officials of the network were withdrawn after the judge accepted unconditional apologies.

 An attempted takeover of BOL Network and BOL News took place in August 2015, carried out by ARY Digital Network CEO Salman Iqbal, who said that the decision was taken in view to provide career protection to media industry and its workers.
-The founder of ARY Group said that his media group would launch the transmission of the channel within three weeks.
+ARY Group founder Salman Iqbal said that his media group would launch the transmission of the channel within three weeks.
 However this deal fell through and in September 2015 it was announced that ARY was not taking over BOL.